Luckychoudharyy/Customer_segmentation_RFM_analysis_project/README.md

 ### Tools Used

 - Microsoft Excel :- Basic cleaning and trimming
-- Microsoft SQL Server :- 90 % of analysis was done with this including **RFM** techniques, XML paths, filtering & sorting, Data Validation etc.
+- Microsoft SQL Server :- 90 % of analysis was done with this including **RFM** techniques, filtering & sorting, Data Validation etc.
 - Tableau :- Data visualisation.

 ### Data Source